Harika-SVL/Databases/notes.md

 #### Scenario:

 * Let's create a multi az rds mysql db instance and then create a read replica in a different region
-* With multi az, we get HA and auto failover.
+* With multi az, we get HA( Highly Available ) and auto failover.
 This is generally used in production
 * The cross region read replica is to offload the read traffic for analytics / Business Intelligence applciations
 * Create a multi AZ DB instance with mysql of size t2.micro or t3.micro, storage => gp2 (20GB), new security group